Developing Marketing Objectives

 Set KPIs for Every Marketing Objective

-Once you settle on which marketing objectives to target, there must be a way to measure them.
+Once you settle on which marketing objectives to target, find a way to measure them.

-In order for any set goals to be successful, KPIs and benchmarks are needed.
-There should be hard numbers, metrics, and also deadlines assigned to each marketing objective.
+For any set goals to be successful, KPIs and benchmarks are needed.
+Therefore, you should assign numbers, metrics, and deadlines to each marketing objective.

 By setting KPIs, it is much easier to evaluate if progress is being made.
-Without any benchmarks, it is impossible to know whether you’re on track to achieve the marketing objectives.
+Knowing whether you’re on track to achieve the marketing objectives is impossible without benchmarking.

 A few examples of the most common KPIs used include:

-- Branded Traffic: The percentage of traffic that comes from users who searched for terms that contain a company name.
+● Non-branded Traffic: The percentage of traffic from users who searched for terms that did not contain a company name.

 Setting Marketing Objectives Now Aids Future Marketing Efforts